 Level 4 – high-level care needs

-You will be approved for one level of home care package.
+You will be approved for one of the above levels.
 You will be prioritised for care based on your assessed need.
-Each level of home care packages provides a different subsidy amount.
+Each level provides a different subsidy amount.
 This amount is paid to your selected approved home care provider.
 The subsidy contributes to the total cost of your services and care delivery.
-It is expected that you will contribute to the cost of your care where your personal circumstances allow.

-If you are assessed as eligible for a home care package you will:
+If you are assessed as eligible you will:

 – receive a letter of approval from My Aged Care that sets out the level of home care package you are approved to receive

-– be placed in a national priority queue for home care packages and will be contacted when a suitable package becomes available for you.
+– be placed in a national priority queue and will be contacted when a suitable package becomes available for you.

 There may be a waiting period between the time you are approved for care and the time you are assigned a home care package.
-The time you wait before you are assigned a home care package is based on your needs and circumstances as well as the time you have spent waiting for care.
+The time you wait is based on your needs and circumstances as well as the time you have spent waiting for care.